tbela99/css-parser/files/minification.md

 ### Computed shorthands properties

-Below is the list of computed shorthands properties:
+Below is the list of computed shorthands properties.
+Minification is fully supported for the propertie with a checkmark.

 - [ ] ~all~
 - [x] animation